catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 *****************************************

-While on the surface there appears to be many similarities between the purchasing of VMs from a data store and using a cloud provider to provision compute instances; looking closer at both platforms reveals that they have some striking differences.
+While on the surface there appears to be many similarities between the purchasing of VMs from a host provider and using a cloud provider to provision compute instances; looking closer at both platforms reveals that they have some striking differences.